- “Affiliates” means the legal entities owned directly or indirectly by Wrike, Inc. or that are otherwise in Wrike, Inc.’s corporate family.

 - “User” means an individual who uses a Service Offering.
 Within the Platform, there are three types of Users: Regular Users, External Users, and Collaborators.
 Those User types are defined at that hyperlink.

 Wrike Processes Personal Data in the Service Data under the instructions of the relevant Customer or as required by applicable law, as described in the Wrike Terms of Service at https://www.wrike.com/security/terms or the alternative agreement (if applicable) signed by Wrike and that Customer for the Service Offerings.
 For any Workspace on the Platform, the relevant Customer is the one that Wrike authorizes to control the administrator account.
 Specifically, that Customer is the Controller for all information submitted by any User to that Workspace, including Regular Users, External Users, and Collaborators.
 The foregoing is true even when those Users happen to be employees of another Customer, as each Customer is a Controller of only its own Workspaces.
 Regular Users of a Workspace can find contact information for the relevant Customer’s administrator(s) by logging in to the Workspace and selecting “Profile”, then “Profile Settings”, and then “Account Information”.
-Other individuals may contact Wrike to ask Wrike to forward a request or inquiry to a particular Workspace’s administrator.
+Other individuals may contact Wrike to ask Wrike to forward a request or inquiry to a particular Workspace’s administrator or designated contact point..